 For those seeking Hypnotherapy

 Owing to the Government’s most recent update to the lockdown measures, Hypnotherapists are preparing for how they intend to reopen their face to face, in person practices.
-For the safety of the public many Hypnotherapists are continuing to work remotely, online, however a significant number of Hypnotherapists have returned back to full practice, with strict adherence to Government guidelines.
+Many Hypnotherapists are continuing to work remotely, online, however a significant number of Hypnotherapists have returned back to full practice, with strict adherence to Government guidelines.

 How to avoid catching and spreading Coronavirus (social distancing)